-Dr. Jeffrey Wang, vascular surgeon and medical director for vascular research at Shady Grove Adventist Hospital, explains that PAD occurs when the peripheral arteries, most commonly in the legs or pelvis, are narrowed or blocked by plaque.
+Dr. Jeffrey Wang, vascular surgeon and medical director for vascular research at Adventist HealthCare Shady Grove Medical Center, explains that PAD occurs when the peripheral arteries, most commonly in the legs or pelvis, are narrowed or blocked by plaque.

 Often symptoms of PAD go unnoticed or are misinterpreted for something else.
 However, if you have PAD, you may experience:

 - Leg pain that does not go away after you stop exercising

 - Non-healing or slow healing foot or toe wounds

 - Decreased temperature of the lower leg or foot compared to the other leg or rest of your body

 “You can reduce your risk for PAD by learning your family history, maintaining a healthy diet and exercising regularly,” says Dr. Wang.
 “If you think you are at risk or are experiencing symptoms, you should speak with your doctor.”